Nandor206/Nandor206/README.md

 ## Hi there 👋
+My name is Nandor
+- How to reach me: I'm always doing some shit so I'm not available, but if you really need to reach me add me on discord [here](discordapp.com/users/414730368193921036).
+- Fun fact about me: I like winter sports
+- Pronouns: He/Him
 <!--
 **Nandor206/Nandor206** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.